Red Sox vs. Royals Player Props Betting Odds

-Player prop bet odds for Justin Turner, Bobby Witt Jr. and others are available when the Boston Red Sox host the Kansas City Royals at Fenway Park on Monday (at 7:10 PM ET).
+Those looking to place a player prop wager can find odds for Rafael Devers, Bobby Witt Jr. and others in the Boston Red Sox-Kansas City Royals matchup at Fenway Park on Tuesday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!